 The Florida Sheriffs Association's Teen Driver Challenge (TDC) program was developed at the request of the Florida sheriffs to combat the high crash and fatality rate of teen drivers on Florida highways.
 At the request of the FSA, the Leon County conducted a pilot program in 2006.
-The TDC was so succssful that the FSA Board of Directors adopted the concept in 2007.
+The TDC was so successful that the FSA Board of Directors adopted the concept in 2007.
 FSA then organized a team of law enforcement officials and teen-driving experts who were certified as instructors by the Florida Department of Law Enforcement in emergency vehicle operation.
 This team, made up of instructors in Citrus, Hernando, Leon, Osceola and Volusia County Sheriffs' Offices, developed the initial curriculum.
 Individual Sheriffs' Offices then started offering the program to their local teens.
-Today, there are more than 35 counties with active TDC Programs.
+Today, there are 35 counties with active TDC Programs.

-THE PROGRAM IS AT OFFERED AT NO COST TO STUDENTS
+THE PROGRAM IS OFFERED AT NO COST TO STUDENTS